lejla-gutic/lejla-gutic/README.md

 ## Hi, I’m Lejla 👋

 🎓 Computer Engineering student
-🧩 Interested in software systems design and application development
+🧩 Focused on software systems and application development
-🤖 Exploring machine learning and computer vision
+🤖 Interested in machine learning and computer vision

 ---